Je m’appelle Jessie, et j’ai un probleme?

 To depths that I have over and under psychoanalyzed myself.

 I am wholeheartedly aware that my desire for things, more importantly the “finer” things are due to my childhood.
 In an early post “Securing the Bags, While Securing THE Bag” I shared a very small glimpse into my childhood.

 One morning while having a cappuccino with my AHHHH-MAAAA-ZINGGGG mentor, she shared with me that she is going a year without shopping for anything but undergarments and toiletries.

 As she uttered the words I suddenly felt faint.
 TRULY!
-Now I’ve “heard” that I can be jus un petit dramatic <insert eyeroll emoji at my husband…mom…brother…niece…coworker(s)…UPS guy…online customer service rep at Kate Spade, barista a Pret-A-Manger…to name a few> but I felt something unsettling.
+Now I’ve “heard” that I can be jus un petit dramatic <insert eyeroll emoji at my husband…mom…brother…niece…coworker(s)…UPS guy…online customer service rep at Hermes, barista a Pret-A-Manger…to name a few> but I felt something unsettling.

 At that moment, I began to wonder could I go UN JOUR without buying anything?